B i o g r a p h y

 Beard earned her MM and DMA in flute performance from The University of Texas at Austin where she was a student of Karl F. Kraber.
 Her undergraduate degree in flute performance was earned at Arkansas State University (Jonesboro) under the tutelage of Joe Bonner.
-She joined the faculty at the University of Nebraska at Omaha in 2002 where she was named UNO’s Outstanding Graduate Mentor in 2011, was awarded the Regents-Foundation Professorship in 2013, and was selected as UNO's recipient for its campus-wide Award for Distinguished Research of Creative activity in 2019.
+She joined the faculty at the University of Nebraska at Omaha in 2002 where she was named UNO’s Outstanding Graduate Mentor in 2011, and was selected as UNO's recipient for its campus-wide Award for Distinguished Research of Creative activity in 2019.
 A regular substitute player with the Omaha Symphony, she was added to the Sankyo Flutes international artist roster in 2016, and also became a piccolo artist for Hernandez Flutes in 2017.
 Christine plays on a 5K-DT Sankyo flute with an 18K Sankyo headjoint, and on a Burkhart Elite Deluxe multi-trill piccolo paired with a Quebracho headjoint made by Julio Hernandez.

 Commissions & Premieres

 * denotes works that were commissioned by &/or written for Christine Beard

 For all other pieces on this list, Christine was involved in the premiere performance of the work.